They Are Legally Different Modes Under UGC

 Does the Degree Certificate Look Different?

-No. Both modes issue the same degree certificate — it doesn't say "online" or "distance" on it.
+No. Both modes issue the same degree certificate — it clearly identifies the programme as Online mode (per UGC 2018 Regulations) on it.
 The mode of study is not printed on the degree.

 Can You Switch Between Modes?